Degenerative Disc Disease

 How We Diagnose Degenerative Disc Disease

-Degenerative Disc Disease can be diagnosed by Dr. Schneider by carefully determining if you have a true disc-related problem.
+Degenerative Disc Disease can be diagnosed by carefully determining if you have a true disc-related problem.
 He will use a few different tests to determine which areas have restricted joint motion, disc injury, ligament injury and muscle spasms.
 It may be necessary to have an X-ray or MRI taken.
 X-rays can be done at the same time in our clinic.
-Once these tests and initial exams are done, Dr. Schneider will provide you with his diagnosis and suggest a treatment plan for your DDD.
+Once these tests and initial exams are done, we will provide you with your diagnosis and suggest a treatment plan for your DDD.

 Common Causes of Degenerative Disc Disease